Calgary Housing Market Report

 Macro Economics Trends

-In contrast, the Alberta real estate market avoided a pandemic bubble and remained relatively affordable.
-The home price in the Calgary region is 27% higher than in January 2015.
-This price rise means the cumulative annual growth rate (CAGR) since 2015 has been 2.6%.
-This underwhelming growth suggests that the downside risk in the Calgary housing market is limited.
-However, one might argue that Calgary homes were overpriced at the start of 2015.
+The Alberta real estate market avoided a pandemic bubble and remained relatively affordable.
+The home price in the Calgary region is 31% higher than ten years ago (compared with a 30% rise in CPI).
+Over the same period, both Greater Toronto home prices rose by 97% and Montreal's by 100% over the past decade.
+This price rise means the cumulative annual growth rate (CAGR) over the past ten years has been 2.8% for Calgary.
+This reasonable growth suggests that the downside risk in the Calgary housing market is limited.
+However, one might argue that Calgary homes were overpriced in early 2015.

 Alberta, in general, and Calgary, in particular, enjoy more economic freedom (and arguably more natural resources) than many other parts of Canada.
 As a result, Alberta offers some of the highest incomes and wages among Canadian provinces, and Calgary offers some of the highest incomes and wages among Canadian cities.